 On this painting, created in Schwartze’s atelier in Paris, the young woman, wearing an Italian costume, exchanges a glance with Puck, the dog at her right.
 The women’s expression is mesmerizing while various rich fabrics of her dress are masterfully rendered.
 Schwartze’s talent and skills became widely appreciated and she received an increasing number of important and wealthy clients.

-All the characteristics that made Schwartze’s work popular and valued are visible on this portrait: a good, but slightly flattering resemblance, an engaging composition and the beautiful colour palette.
-In the following almost forty years, Thérèse Schwartze received many more assignments from the royal family.
-Especially queen Wilhelmina, an artist herself, appreciated Schwartze’s style, talent and also the fact that she was a women.
+All the characteristics that made Schwartze’s work popular and valued are visible on this portrait: a good, but slightly flattering resemblance, an engaging composition and the beautiful color palette.
+In the following almost 40 years, Thérèse Schwartze received many more assignments from the royal family.
+Especially queen Wilhelmina, an artist herself, appreciated Schwartze’s style, talent and also the fact that she was a woman.

 A Celebrity and the Knight of the Order of Orange-Nassau